 How ISO 27001 helps you protect your information

-ISO 27001 is the best starting point for all organisations in this respect.
-ISO 27001 is the international standard for information security management, and provides both best-practice requirements and guidance for implementing an effective ISMS (information security management system).
+ISO 27001 is the international standard for information security, and describes the best-practice requirements for implementing an information security management system (ISMS).

 What is an ISMS?

-Simply put, an ISMS is a system of documents, processes, technology and people that helps to safeguard all of your organisation’s information (which includes all information assets – not just personal data) through a centrally managed framework.
+An ISMS is a system of processes, documents, technology and people that helps to protect all of your company’s information (not just personal data) through a centrally managed framework.

 How ISO 27001 will help you achieve compliance with the GDPR